-Popcorn Day falls on 19th January each year.
-The origins of this bizarre holiday are unknown, but don’t let that pop your corn!
+National Popcorn Day falls annually on January 19, and while the origins of this bizarre holiday are unknown, don’t let that pop your corn!

 Check out the poppin’ facts about popcorn below!

 Popcorn is the only type of corn that will pop.